FBT / Maudsley

 Contraindications

-Families unable to participate in meal supervision, active domestic violence in the home, patient with severe comorbid conditions requiring separate treatment (e.g., active psychosis), families where the eating disorder serves a protective function in family system
+Medical instability requiring inpatient stabilization first (FBT is an outpatient treatment), families unable to participate in meal supervision, active domestic violence in the home, patient with severe comorbid conditions requiring separate treatment (e.g., active psychosis), households with high parental criticism, where separated FBT (parents and adolescent seen apart) generally outperforms the conjoint form

 Training